 - Feature ideas – you can add feature ideas here based on the problems you’ve identified to address the biggest opportunities you see.

-- Quotes – if you haven’t already got them, adding customer quotes to the map will help people empathize with them, and justifies the thoughts and feelings you’ve plotted on the map.
+- Quotes – if you haven’t already got them, adding customer quotes to the map will justify the thoughts and feelings you’ve plotted on the map.
 Get in the habit of adding stand out quotes directly to your customer journey map straight after user interviews.
 You can’t be user-centric if you’ve only got an internal perspective of the customer journey.

-- Insights – adding quantitative insights, whether it’s a chart or a 1-line fact gives you even more color to the map, and helps you understand the incidence and severity of issues that come up in your customer quotes.
-Adding the conversion funnel of the journey to the map is also extremely useful, so you know at a glance how many people are making it from one step to the next.
-It shows quickly and cleanly where folks are dropping out.
+- Insights – adding quantitative insights helps you understand the incidence and severity of issues that come up in your customer quotes.
+Add the conversion funnel of the journey to the map, so you know at a glance how many people are making it from one step to the next.

-- Metrics – if you understand your customer journey very well quantitatively, it might be helpful to define KPIs or metrics for each stage.
-For example, the number of searches and click-through-rate of the first 10 results for a search step.
+- Metrics – if you understand your customer journey well quantitatively, define KPIs or metrics for each stage.
 This can help you track how these steps are changing over time, and as you release new features.

-- Tech stack – plotting the internal and 3rd party tech systems that help deliver the touch points into the map can also be useful.
-This allows you to see where legacy tech might make it difficult to change the customer experience, or areas where you might be better off outsourcing capabilities to a 3rd party.
-Having this connection between the technical architecture and user experience allows you to have a really good conversation with your engineering team about their plans to evolve the tech stack going forward.
+- Tech stack – plotting the internal and 3rd party tech systems that help deliver the touch points into the map allows you to see where legacy tech might make it difficult to change the customer experience, or areas where you might be better off outsourcing capabilities.
+This connection between the technical architecture and user experience allows you to have a good conversation with your engineering team.

 Again, there’s no right or wrong here, it all depends on the sorts of conversation that you want to drive.